LagoLunatic/ww_model_helpers/README.md

 ### Step 6: Convert the model back to Wind Waker's format.
 Open `cl.blend` and go to File -> Export -> Collada (.dae).
-Note: If using Blender 2.8 or higher, you must change the option that says "Y Forward" to "Z Forward" and the option that says "Z Up" to "-Y Up".
-If you don't do this, the model will be rotated ingame.
+**Note: If using Blender 2.8 or higher, you must change the option that says "Y Forward" to "Z Forward" and the option that says "Z Up" to "-Y Up".
+You may also need to check "Apply Global Orientation".** If you don't change these options, the model will be rotated ingame.
 (Not necessary in Blender 2.79.)
-You may also need to check "Apply Global Orientation".
 Then choose to overwrite the file `Custom Model/cl/cl.dae`.

 Then run this command: